-In keeping with the 80s fashion trends, it should come as no surprise to learn that scrunchies were made in many different styles and colors.
+In keeping with the 80s fashion, it should come as no surprise to learn that scrunchies were made in many different styles and colors.

 Just about everyone owned a pair of these slacks during this decade, and they often came in a variety of different colors to match all different style preferences and tastes.

-While they aren’t as popular in the modern day, these slacks were known for being extremely cozy and cuddly, which is why they are most commonly worn during the colder months of the year.
+While they aren’t as popular in the modern day, these slacks were known for being extremely cozy and cuddly, which is why they are most commonly worn during the winter.

-Along with all of the other popular trends that we have already listed, neon clothing was also another super popular trend that became extremely popular during this exciting period of fashion, and was made popular by icons such as Madonna and Cyndi Lauper.
+Neon clothing was also another trend that became extremely popular during this exciting period of fashion, worn by icons such as Madonna and Cyndi Lauper.

 While the 1970s was a time for plenty of disco and soul music, the 80s was certainly a time for the rise of punk rock!

-Due to the rise in popularity of this genre of music, more and more punk rock bands began to wear clothing that directly influenced this style – including colored leather jackets, big, chunky accessories as well as ripped jeans and colorfully patterned shirts.
+Due to the rise of this genre, more and more punk rock bands began to wear clothing that directly influenced this style – including colored leather jackets, big, chunky accessories as well as ripped jeans, and colorfully patterned shirts.

-Along with new wave fashion that was also directly inspired by a popular music genre of the 80s, punk rock was also one of the more “avant garde” trends that took center stage in the 80s.
+Along with new wave fashion that was also inspired by a popular music genre of the 80s, punk rock was also one of the more “avant-garde” trends that took center stage.

-Thanks to this, it allowed both men and women to explore their creativity and sense of expression through their clothing, as well as through their hair and makeup, too.
+This allowed both men and women to explore their creativity and sense of expression through their clothing, hair, and makeup.

-Even if you might not be too familiar with this trend (it’s not so common in the modern day) we’re sure that you’ll be familiar with some of the most famous historical pieces that are directly inspired by this trend.
+Even if you might not be too familiar with this trend (it’s not so common in the modern day) we’re sure that you’ll be familiar with some of the most famous historical pieces that were directly inspired.

-In particular, Princess Diana’s wedding dress that was created by the Emmanuel’s were directly inspired by the New Romantics fashion trends of the 80s.
+In particular, Princess Diana’s wedding dress was directly inspired by the New Romantics fashion trend.

-In fact, it is widely considered that the 1980s helped to popularize the extremely popular “denim on denim” fashion trend that is still extremely popular to this very day.
+Denim was also a super popular style of clothing during the 80s.
+Many believe the 1980s helped to popularize the “denim on denim” fashion trend that is still used to this very day.

-Along with that, though, you might also be pretty interested to discover that mom jeans were created during the 1980s, as well as high waisted jeans in general.
+You might also be interested to discover that mom jeans were created during the 1980s, as well as high-waisted jeans in general.
 Pretty cool, right?

-In order to do this, they began to wear outfits that would create a sense of “power” and these types of outfits often placed a strong focus on creating a silhouette that resembled that of a traditional male silhouette.
+To do this, they began to wear outfits that would create a sense of “power”.
+These outfits often placed a strong focus on creating a silhouette that resembled that of a traditional male body.

 How To Incorporate 80s Style Into Your Everyday Wardrobe

-Now that we have talked you through everything you need to know about the main styles and trends that dominated the 1980s, we are now going to be talking you through some tips for incorporating the 80s style into your modern day wardrobe!
+Now that we have talked you through everything you need to know about the main styles and trends that dominated the 1980s, we have some tips for incorporating the 80s style into your modern-day wardrobe!

 Below, check out the following tips and tricks for infusing a touch of 80s style into your everyday wardrobe: